zameo94/game_of_life/README.md

 # README

-This Ruby on Rails application reproduce the Conway's Game of life.
+This simple Ruby on Rails application reproduce the Conway's Game of life.
 You can find more details about visiting [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 This application was created to be as light as a possible.